 The AAMC Visiting Student Learning Opportunities (VSLO) through the Association of American Medical Colleges (AAMC) provides an opportunity to apply for away rotations.
 The VSLO program enables medical and public health students to pursue short-term learning opportunities in locations away from their home institutions.
-The VSLO program helps medical students seek elective opportunities such as away rotations, electives, and sub-internships.
+The VSLO program helps medical students seek elective opportunities such as away rotations, electives, and Sub-Is.

-- Students will receive access to VSLO before applying to OMS IV rotations, typically in January of OMS III. - It is imperative that students upload all required documents to the application site. - Students must request that the Registrar upload any remaining documents as requested by VSLO and the hosting institution. - When a rotation is confirmed through VSLO, the student must notify their Clerkship Coordinator to add the elective rotation to the student's schedule in eValue. - Students must follow individual hospital policies when scheduling and confirming electives, as some sites may have specific requirements. - Not all electives/Sub-Internships are offered through VSLO.
+- Students will receive access to VSLO before applying to OMS IV rotations, typically in January of OMS III. - It is imperative that students upload all required documents to the application site. - VSLO will notify the University on our Dashboard to upload any remaining documents as requested by the hosting institution. - When a rotation is confirmed through VSLO, the student must submit a Schedule Request through eValue to have it added to their schedule. - Students must follow individual hospital policies when scheduling and confirming electives, as some sites may have specific requirements. - Not all electives/Sub-Is are offered through VSLO.
 If a student is interested in a particular program and is not on VSLO, the student must make direct contact with the appropriate personnel at the hosting institution. - Extra fees may be required at some elective sites.
 These fees are the student's obligation.